Valtteri Vähä-Savo

 Venla Koivuluhta

-Johanna Hiitola
+Joa Hiitola

 I have studied ethically sustainable evaluation criteria in various fields of sensitive expert knowledge.
 I have analysed decision-making practices, expert knowledge and governance in out-of-home placements of children, and child’s best interest evaluations in asylum cases.
 I am also interested in antiracist pedagogies and different forms of activism.
 I am a member of the Research Group for Epistemic Matters (REM).
 Currently, I am part of a NOS-HS funded network studying transnational child protection.